20-Point Website Self-Review for Wedding Businesses

 Is the main navigation at your website easy to identify?
 Does it make it SUPER easy to find the information engaged couples are looking for?
 Is a PRICING page in your main navigation?
 Is a TESTIMONIALS page in your main navigation?
 Those are two pages every couple visiting your website will want to see.

 Marketing Copy (UVP, WIIFM, CTA)

+Three critical components of your home page marketing copy, and copy on most of your other pages, are your (1) unique value proposition (UVP), (2) “what’s in it for me message (WIIFM),” and the (3) proper use of calls-to-action (CTA).
 What makes your company different from the others (UVP)?
 What are you going to do for me – “What’s in it for me if I hire you?”
-CTAs should be prominent throughout your website, particularly on the bottom of each page where people naturally look for the next thing to do – contact you!
+Calls-to-action should be prominent throughout your website, particularly on the bottom of pages where people naturally are looking for the next thing to do – contact you!

 Testimonials and Social Proof